General Management

 Program Information

-- Transfer credits for any course in the Business Administration Department (ACC, BNK, BUS, LSM, MAN, MAR and RMN) must be approved by the Business Administration Department Chairperson.
+• Students who have taken courses at other institutions may receive transfer credit.
+All transfer credit requests for business related courses (ACC, BNK, BUS, LSM, MAN, MAR and RMN) must be approved by the Business Administration Department Chair.

-- The faculty have years of practical experience in national and global business that makes your education relevant to the workplace.
+• The faculty have years of practical experience in national and global business which makes your education relevant to the workplace.

 After Bristol

-- The career program is designed for students who expect to work in the profession immediately after graduation.
+• This program is designed for students who expect to work in the profession immediately after graduation.
+Students are ready to launch their career in business management and other enterprises.

 Degree Requirements